Yash773/Store-Words/README.md

 The objective of this app is to store words and revisit them to have a good understanding of them.
 I used it to store some GRE Words and learn them by whenever i was travelling.

+#Additional Info
+As it uses SQLite Database so it is offline and does not require internet.

 # Screenshots
 ![](https://i.imgur.com/oUagRLG.png)
 ![](https://i.imgur.com/sacUXgS.png)
 ![](https://i.imgur.com/FyXtczd.png)
 ![](https://i.imgur.com/YcOqdcc.png)
 ![](https://i.imgur.com/qGX8TK2.png)